+'''

-''' / For any character c, encode(c) is a character different from c / static unsigned char encode(unsigned char c); / For any character c, decode(encode(c)) == c / static unsigned char decode(unsigned char c); '''
+/ For any character c, encode(c) is a character different from c /

+unsigned char encode(unsigned char c);

+/ For any character c, decode(encode(c)) == c /

+unsigned char decode(unsigned char c);

+'''

 Use a simple method for coding and decoding.
+Test your encoding and decoding routines with test_coding.cc.

-Then write a program, encode, that reads a text file4, encodes it, and writes the encoded text to another file.
-The command line:
+Then write a program, encode, that reads a text file6, encodes it, and writes the encoded text to another file.
+The program can ask for a filename as in the following execution and write the encoded contents to myfile.enc.